Voice of the Customer - Gain Valuable Insights From Customer Feedback

 1. Establish a Direct Conversation with Customers

-You can also instruct your employees to ask customers certain questions about how they view your business, and what they’d like to see in your products/services.
-Employees can do that when chatting with customers through live chat, or when they’re talking with them in-person at physical stores.
+You can also instruct your employees to ask customers certain questions about how they view your business and what they’d like to see in your products/services.
+Employees can do that when chatting with customers through live chat or when talking to them in person at physical stores.

 Another thing you can try is initiating a dialogue with your customers on social media – asking them what messages they have for your product development team.
-You can also run polls when it comes to adding new features and keeping old features.
+You can also run polls when it comes to adding new features and keeping the old ones.

 Lastly, you can also organize customer interviews – basically, one-on-one interviews with your most loyal clients.
-Alternatively, you can organize group interviews if you have a large customer base.
+Alternatively, you can arrange group interviews if you have a large customer base.

 The idea is to ask them questions about their interactions with your brand, their expectations for your customer approach and product/service development, and their overall level of satisfaction with your business.
 Besides just getting answers from them, you should also analyze their emotional response to most questions.

-Just keep in mind that customer interviews tend to be performed in multiple sessions, not in one go, and the people that attend the interviews are usually rewarded with free products/subscriptions or discounts.
+Just keep in mind that customer interviews tend to be performed in multiple sessions, not in one go, and the people who attend the interviews are usually rewarded with free products/subscriptions or discounts.

 2. Gather and Analyze All Customer Feedback